 Israel shall blossom and bud, and fill the face of the world with fruit

 The trees of the field shall yield their fruit, and the earth shall yield her increase

 The growth rate of Israel’s beef and veal production increased rapidly in the mid 1980’s (reaching 65% in 1986) but it has leveled off to zero growth in recent years, link.
 In 1998 about two-thirds of Israeli beef consumption was still imported, but today nearly half of the country’s fresh beef supply is from local producers, link.
 Israel’s meat production amounts to about 40% of Israel’s total agricultural output, of which 17% is poultry.
 One more interesting fact: Israel’s cows produce the highest amounts of milk per animal in the world!
 Recall that Israel was called out of Egypt “to a land flowing with milk and honey” (Exod 3.8).

 As the world population grows, smart solutions for better agriculture and safer food storage are essential.
 This means investing in cutting edge agricultural technology, and since 2004 R&D expenditure has accounted for typically 17% percent of the agricultural budget, link.
-Advances in Israeli agriculture are now helping to feed the world.
+Advances in Israeli agriculture are now helping to feed the world, link.
 Here’s some examples: